 A couple of weeks ago, at work, sysadmin guys were working on some ZFS issues.
 They were talking about ZIL and ARC, and I had no idea what was that.

 I always wanted to run ZFS, so I think early 2019 I configured my laptop to use ZFS, not in the root partition but in a different partition.
-I had to configure my Debian Testing to support ZFS (I dont remember it was very difficult) and then backup some date to make room for my new ZFS.
+I had to configure my Debian Testing to support ZFS (I dont remember if it was very difficult) and then backup some data to make room for my new ZFS partition.

 For ZFS basics, you can follow the link below but there are many good tutorial searching in your favourite engine:

 In my case, it is a laptop, so I just have one pool that is based on my LV “storage”.
 I think this was the command I used:

 That would give me the following: